Heritability of autism

-The heritability of autism is the proportion of differences in expression of autism that can be explained by genetic variation; if the heritability of a condition is high, then the condition is considered to be primarily genetic.
-Autism has a strong genetic basis, although the genetics of autism are complex and it is unclear whether autism spectrum disorder (ASD) is explained more by multigene interactions or by rare mutations with major effects.
+The heritability of autism is the proportion of differences in expression of autism that can be explained by genetic variation.
+Autism has a strong genetic basis.
+Although the genetics of autism are complex, the disorder is explained more by multigene effects than by rare mutations with large effects.

+Autism may be influenced by genetics, with studies consistently demonstrating a higher prevalence among siblings and in families with a history of autism.
+This led researchers to investigate the extent to which genetics contribute to the development of autism.
+Numerous studies, including twin studies and family studies, have estimated the heritability of autism to be around 80 to 90%, indicating that genetic factors play a substantial role in its etiology.
+Heritability estimates do not imply that autism is solely determined by genetics, as environmental factors also contribute to the development of the disorder.

-Early studies of twins estimated the heritability of autism to be more than 90%; in other words, that 90% of the differences between autistic and non-autistic individuals are due to genetic effects.
-This however may be an overestimate: new twin data and models with structural genetic variation are needed.
+Studies of twins from 1977 to 1995 estimated the heritability of autism to be more than 90%; in other words, that 90% of the differences between autistic and non-autistic individuals are due to genetic effects.
 When only one identical twin is autistic, the other often has learning or social disabilities.
-For adult siblings, the likelihood of having one or more features of the broader autism phenotype might be as high as 30%, much higher than the likelihood in controls.
+For adult siblings, the likelihood of having one or more features of the broad autism phenotype might be as high as 30%, much higher than the likelihood in controls.